 - Name your server (e.g., "My-First-Web-Server").

 - Under "Application and OS Images", select Ubuntu Server 24.04 LTS.
-It is the most robust, well-documented Linux distribution globally.
+It's the most solid, well-documented Linux distribution globally.

 t2.microis visibly selected.
-This guarantees you remain 100% inside the Free Tier billing limits. - Under "Key Pair", actively create a brand new SSH key pair, download the
+This ensures you remain 100% inside the Free Tier billing limits. - Under "Key Pair", create a brand new SSH key pair, download the

-.pemfile, and securely save it on your laptop.
-You need this explicitly to remotely SSH into your secure Linux server.
+.pemfile, and save it on your laptop.
+You need this to remotely SSH into your secure Linux server.

 Step 3: Carefully Configure Network Security

 By default, AWS heavily secures servers.
-It strictly blocks absolutely all incoming public internet web traffic.
+It largely blocks all incoming public internet web traffic.
 You must manually open Port 80, which allows Google Chrome and other public web browsers to communicate with your server.

 Under Network settings in the launch wizard, check the box that says Allow HTTP traffic from the internet.
 Finally, click Launch Instance in the bottom right corner.